FlowFuse/flowfuse/docs/upgrade/README.md

 #### MQTT Broker added

-This release introduces an MQTT Broker into the FlowForge platform used to communicate between devices and the core platform.
+This release introduces an MQTT Broker into the FlowFuse platform used to communicate between devices and the core platform.

 For LocalFS users, they will need to manually setup the broker and ensure it is